Greg-T8/LearningGo/Books/the_go_programming_language/notes.md

 <img src="images/1749200946580.png" alt="Server Output" width="500">

-The following example adds a feature for returning the status:
+The following example adds a feature for returning the count of requests made to the server.

 ```go
 package main